top of page

 Planning Application submitted for a bespoke swimming pool and glazed link.

-Following an initial consultation with the applicants it was decided to add a new swimming pool and glazed link to provide access from the main unit (which is itself a barn conversion) in the existing style of the amin unit and area itself.
+Following an initial consultation and planning appraisal with the applicants it was decided to add a new swimming pool and glazed link house extension to provide access from the main unit (which is itself a barn conversion) in the existing style of the amin unit and area itself.
 The glazed link provides a more contemporary residential adjunct but at En-Plan we are great believers in the concept that old and new can sit side by side and compliment each other.
 We will be posting updates as the project progresses from concept to the completion.

 Terrington St Clement is a village and civil parish in the English county of Norfolk.
 It's situated approximately 6 miles west of King's Lynn and 40 miles west of Norwich.
 The village has a long history, with evidence of human habitation dating back to the Roman period.
 Today, it's a rural community with a mix of agricultural land, residential areas, and local amenities.
 Notable landmarks include the historic St Clement's Church, which dates back to the 13th century, and Terrington St Clement Primary School.
 The village also has various shops, pubs, and community facilities.
 It's located in a picturesque part of Norfolk, surrounded by countryside and close to the River Great Ouse.